ArisTsimidakis/Thesis/README.md

 #  Transferring an Image-Inspired Deep  Learning Vulnerability Detection System  from C to Java: A Targeted Reproduction of VulCNN

 ## Abstract
-This study is a targeted replication of a Deep Learning-based source code vulnerability detection system VulCNN, originally designed for C, and extends its application to Java. there are three main objectives to this research: a) to evaluate the accuracy and scalability of VulCNN in detecting vulnerabilities in C functions, b) to assess the impact of different sentence embedding techniques on the classification of source code, and c) to train a new VulCNN model for Java and determine if it achieves comparable accuracy when applied to different programming languages and datasets.
+This study is a targeted replication of a Deep Learning-based source code vul- nerability detection system named VulCNN.
+VulCNN was originally designed for classifying functions written in C, and this study extends its application to Java.
+There are three main objectives to this research: (a) to evaluate the performance of VulCNN in detecting vulnerabilities in C functions, (b) to as- sess the impact of different sentence embedding techniques on the results of the classification, and (c) to train a new VulCNN model for Java and deter- mine if it achieves comparable accuracy when applied to different programming languages and datasets.
-To achieve these goals, a series of experiments was conducted on both the C and Java implementations of VulCNN, focusing on their performance in classifying vulnerable functions.
-The experimental results indicate that both implementations achieve similar accuracy levels, which suggests that the approach is likely applicable to a range of programming languages with promising outcomes.
-However, the results also reveal that sentence embedding methods are not transferable across different programming languages.
-Consequently, it appears challenging to develop a universal model that is capable of generalizing vulnerability patterns across multiple programming languages while capturing the semantics of source code through sentence embedding without creating a multi-language dataset.
+To achieve these goals, a series of experiments was conducted on both the C and Java implementations of VulCNN, focusing on the model’s performance in classifying vulnerable functions.
+The experimental results indicate that both implementations achieve similar accuracy levels, suggesting that the approach is likely transferable to a range of programming languages with promising out- comes.
+However, the results also reveal significant limitations: the synthetic dataset used to train VulCNN does not provide sufficient diversity for the model to effectively generalize and distinguish different vulnerability patterns.
+This finding underscores the need for more comprehensive and varied training datasets, utilizing source code from real-world products.

 ## Script usage
 ### 1. Normalize source code